-Plarn is made by cutting plastic grocery bags into strips and tying them together to use for crocheting items such as doormats, tote bags, knee pads for gardening, dish scrubbers, storage baskets, coasters, beach bags, camping mats, and almost anything else you can think of.
-Some organizations, such as the Community Action of Southern Kentucky, are even encouraging their volunteers to use plarn to make bedrolls for the homeless.
-Now, I said it is good for almost anything.
-Plarn really isn’t ideal for clothing, however.
+And what are those finished items?
+You can use plarn to crochet items such as doormats, tote bags (like this super-easy grocery tote crochet pattern), knee pads for gardening, dish scrubbers, storage baskets, coasters, beach bags, table accessories (like this festive outdoor placemat crochet pattern set), camping mats, and almost anything else you can think of.
+Some organizations are even encouraging their volunteers to use plarn to make bedrolls for the homeless.
+Now, I said it is good for almost anything … plarn really isn’t ideal for clothing, however.
 Besides that fact that it would probably not be the most comfortable thing to wear, it also doesn’t breath well.
 Plarn also shouldn’t be used for anything that would be used near heat, such as potholders or trivets, because it will melt.

 How to Make Plarn

-Cut off the bottom of the bag and the handles and discard to your recycling container.
-Then cut the rest of the bag into 1-in. strips.
+Step 5: Then cut the rest of the bag into 1-in. strips.
 Each of these strips creates a plastic loop.